 Many disabled people do not even reach a club venue because of barriers including transport, access routes and confidence to travel somewhere new.

-So, how can you reduce these barriers?

-- Provide transport information prior to arriving at the venue.
-This can include local transport links, bus stop information or a map of the club. - Ensure your venue is well signposted - You could provide a meet and greet service whereby a coach or volunteer is able to meet the participant and at a meeting point. - You may need to consider the suitability of the immediate access routes outside your training venue.

-For more ideas you can look at Activity Alliance' Access for All: Opening Doors Guide.
+Before disabled people arrive at your venue, you can support them by providing transport information in your marketing material (e.g. local transport links, nearest bus stop, a map of your club) and ensuring your club is well sign posted.
+You may need to consider the suitability of the immediate access routes outside your training venue; with a number of ideas included within Activity Alliance' Access for All: Opening Doors Guide.